scalazone/content/topics/patterns/extractors.md

   def unapply(value: Int): Boolean = value%2 == 0
 ```

-The definition of an `unapply` method hints at a limitation for defining extractors: unlike a method application
+The definition of an `unapply` method hints at a limitation for defining extractors: unlike a method application which
-which can have multiple overloaded implementations, disambiguated by the number and type of its parameters, the
+can have multiple overloaded implementations, disambiguated by the number and type of its parameters, the input to
-input to an `unapply` method is always a single parameter (the scrutinee type) which is not selected on the
+an `unapply` method is always a single parameter (the scrutinee type) which is not selected on the basis of its return
-basis of its return type, only by the _static_ type of the scrutinee.
-This means that it's not possible to
+type, only by the _static_ type of the scrutinee.
+This means that it's not possible to define alternative extractors
-define alternative extractors with different arities, and have the compiler choose a different one based on the
+with different arities, and have the compiler choose a different one based on the number of parameters that appear in
-number of parameters that appear in the pattern.
+the pattern.

 But there is no restriction on defining multiple `unapply` methods for different scrutinee types.
-We could
+We could reasonably
-reasonably define the following extractor, which extracts hours and minutes from a time given in minutes,
+define the following extractor, which extracts hours and minutes from a time given in minutes, whereby giving the time
-whereby giving the time as a `Double` will use an extractor which also extracs a number of seconds.
+as a `Double` will use an extractor which also extracts a number of seconds.
 ```scala
 object Time:
   def unapply(mins: Int): Option[(Int, Int)] =